gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 We add the user "coffee" to `wheel` and `operator`.
 We can take a snapshot.

+### Copy Config Information to a Snapshot
+Since most of our system configuration changes are in the base system of the host, we'll want to be able to make a separate copy of some files in an area that we can conserve with a `zfs snapshot`.
+A simple script can help us grab copies of files that we're likely to change over the next little while.

+{% highlight shell %}

+# If the base directory to hold the common configs is not present,
+# then build one.
+if [ ! -d /zroot/var ]
+then
+    mkdir /zroot/var
+fi

+if [ ! -d /zroot/var/common ]
+then
+    mkdir /zroot/var/common
+fi

+# Create a fresh directory to hold common config files
+# Remove the old one from earlier today, if necessary.
+# Record when we are taking the copy of the config files
+someDate=$(date +%Y-%m-%d:%H:%M);
+if [ -d /zroot/var/common/$someDate ]
+then
+    rm -r /zroot/var/common/$someDate
+fi
+mkdir /zroot/var/common/$someDate
+echo $someDate > /zroot/var/common/$someDate/_snap_$someDate.txt
+hash=$(sha512 -q -s `echo $someDate` )
+echo $hash >> /zroot/var/common/$someDate/_snap_$someDate.txt

+# Copy some common config files
+if [ -f /boot/boot.conf ]
+then
+    cp /boot/boot.conf /zoot/var/common/$someDate/
+fi

+if [ -f /etc/rc.conf ]
+then
+    cp /etc/rc.conf /zroot/var/common/$someDate/
+fi

+if [ -f /etc/devfs.conf ]
+then
+    cp /etc/devfs.conf /zroot/var/common/$someDate/
+fi

+if [ -f /etc/jail.conf ]
+then
+    cp /etc/jail.conf /zroot/var/common/$someDate/
+fi

+# Record available jails and zfs facts
+jls > /zroot/var/common/$someDate/jlsOutput.txt
+vmstat > /zroot/var/common/$someDate/vmstatOutput.txt
+zfs list -t snapshot > /zroot/var/common/$someDate/snapshotsOutput.txt
+zpool list > /zroot/var/common/$someDate/zpoolOutput.txt
+zfs list > /zroot/var/common/$someDate/zfsListOutput.txt

+# Take a snapshot of common
+zfs snapshot zroot/var/common@$someDate

+exit

+{% endhighlight %}

 ## VNET Setup
 We'll give our jail a spot on a VNET.
 WE'll follow Lucas' "FreeBSD Mastery: Jails" chapter 9 for most of this work.
 From there, we'll expand.
 Our goal will be to get the jails on the network in a way we can verify with another local computer.
 As we build our other jails, we'll give each one a subnet that accommodate 6 hosts.
 Using our plan for subnetting established earlier, we'll begin by calling this first jail 192.168.1.192/27.